14wkinnersley/Tautulli-Custom-Newsletter/README.md

 # Tautulli Custom Newsletter Template

 This repository contains a custom HTML template for a "Recently Added" newsletter in Tautulli.
 This template provides a clean, customizable way to notify users of newly added content on your Plex Media Server.
+This template has been tested across multiple email clients on Desktop and Mobile, working in both Dark and Light mode.

 ![Newsletter Preview](img/Newsletter.png)